 - Pre-School Programs: Indoor Playground at the Gymnasium at Les Gove Park, Arts & Crafts classes, dance, music, pre-school sport programs and much more.

-- Youth Programs: Youth dance, tumbling, cheerleading, gymnastics and a host of interesting and educational hands-on workshops are offered throughout the year.
-The Recreation Division also offers an affordable Around the Bell before-and-after school care program.
-Summer time offers a variety of camp options.
+- Youth Programs: Youth dance, tumbling, gymnastics and a host of interesting and educational hands-on workshops are offered throughout the year.
+The Recreation Division also offers a variety of summer camp options.